comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 ## Product Features & Abilities

-- Ability to separate coal grains in the image
+- Ability to detect separate coal pieces in the image
-- Ability to calculate the size of a grain
+- Ability to calculate the size of a piece
-- Ability to detect "garbage" on the conveyor
-- Ability to perform analysis and produce the necessary statistics (histograms, graphs, etc)
+- Ability to perform analysis and produce necessary statistics (histograms, graphs, etc)
+- Ability of using WEB interface as a real time monitoring service
 - Ability to decide if grinding is necessary
-- Ability of using WEB interface as a real time monitoring service

 ## Cost & Pricing